galion-studio/galion-initiative-web/CLOUDFLARE_D1_SETUP.md

 3. In the left sidebar, click **Workers & Pages**
 4. Click on the **D1** tab
 5. Click **Create database**
-6. Enter a database name: `galion-newsletter` (or any name you prefer)
+6. Enter a database name: `galion-newsletter2` (or any name you prefer)
 7. Select a location (choose closest to your users)
 8. Click **Create**